zwilder/Barbarian/README.md

 A ~~Rogue~~Barbarian-like - created as an attempt to follow the famous [Python3 Roguelike tutorial](http://rogueliketutorials.com/) using C++ and SDL2 as part of the [r/roguelikedev 2018 Tutorial Tuesday Challenge](https://www.reddit.com/r/roguelikedev/wiki/python_tutorial_series).

-The master branch has the current ('stable') version of the game, which is currently on Part 11 of the tutorial, you can see the source for each part by checking the tags under branches.
+The master branch has the current ('stable') version of the game, which is currently finished with Part 13 of the tutorial, you can see the source for each part by checking the tags under branches.

 I'll be updating [the blog](https://wsl-blog.com) with my thoughts and rambles about this project.